K3nnas/dynamic-discs-update/README.md

-# Dynamic Music Discs Updated By Kennas
+# Dynamic Music Discs Update

 Rename a dynamic music disc and put it in a jukebox!